Para surfing: ISA

 The ISA Para Surfing World Championships hosts Olympic style surfing competitions.
-The competitions began in 2015 and were hosted on Prismo beach, but are now being hosted on Huntington Beach since 2023.
+The competitions began in 2015 and were hosted on Pismo beach, but are now being hosted on Huntington Beach since 2023.
 The competition has a round-robin format where each surfer gets to compete twice.
 The surfers are ranked according to the total of their best two waves from either heat.

 In the vision impairment division of the ISA Para Surfing Championship Matt Formston, of Australia, is the champion of years 2017, 2018, and 2020.

 2021 was the first time that the ISA Para Surfing World Championships were held outside of the San Diego area.

 In 2023 a record was set for the event with 183 competitors competing in the event for 27 different countries.

 AASP

 The Hawaii Adaptive Surfing Championships take place annually in Waikiki.
 Produced by local nonprofit AccesSurf, the competition grew from an event held as part of Duke's Oceanfest in 2006, since 2007 the Hawaii ASC has been held annually sustaining the platform of adaptive surfing and raising it to a professional level.
 They became a standalone event in 2019 breaking away from Dukes Ocean Festival.

 In 2023, the Adaptive Surfing Open Pro Costa Rica will be held at Boca Barranca in Puntarenas.

 The U.S. Open of Adaptive Surfing Championships are held annually in Oceanside, California, produced by local non profit Stoke for Life Foundation and is the last of three events on the AASP World Tour.
 They were first held in 2017.